- 1What Are Colon Polyps?

 Computed Tomography (CT) Colonography: It is also known as virtual colonoscopy.
 This test uses a computed tomography scan to view the colon.
 This test is minimally invasive.

-Flexible Sigmoidoscopy: A thin tube with light and camera is inserted through the rectum to view the sigmoid colon and rectum.
+Flexible Sigmoidoscopy: A thin tube with a light and a camera is inserted through the rectum to view the sigmoid colon and rectum.
 This test does not show the entire colon, and some polyps and cancer growths may be missed during this test.

 Stool Tests: This test is used to identify the presence of blood in the stool.

-Barium Enema: Liquid barium is injected into the rectum, and x-rays are taken to view the images of the colon.
+Barium Enema: Liquid barium is injected into the rectum, and X-rays are taken to view the images of the colon.

 Regular screening can prevent the risk of colon polyps and colon cancer.
+Some lifestyle modifications also prevent colon polyps, including:

-Healthy Diet: Add more fruits, vegetables, grains and reduce fat.
+Healthy Diet: Add more fruits, vegetables, and grains and reduce fat.
 Exercise regularly and maintain a healthy body weight.
 Avoid smoking and limit alcohol consumption.

 Calcium and Vitamin D: Calcium and vitamin D consumption has preventive benefits against colon cancer.